3.2. Cost Estimation in Single-Table Query

 Index Correlation

-Index correlation is a statistical correlation between the physical row ordering and the logical ordering of the column values (cited from the official document).
-This ranges from -1 to +1.
-To understand the relation between the index scan and the index correlation, a specific example is shown below.
+Index correlation is the statistical correlation between the physical row ordering and the logical ordering of column values (as defined in the official documentation).
+This value ranges from $-1$ to $+1$.

-The table ’tbl_corr’ has five columns: two columns are text type and three columns are integer type.
-The three integer columns store numbers from 1 to 12.
-Physically, tbl_corr is composed of three pages, and each page has four tuples.
-Each integer type column has an index with a name such as index_col_asc and so on.
+The integer columns store values from $1$ to $12$.
+Physically, tbl_corr is composed of three pages, with each page containing four tuples.
+Each integer column has a corresponding B-Tree index.

 testdb=# \d tbl_corr